Velasquez, McCutchen lead Phillies past slumping Blue Jays

 UP NEXT

 The teams close out the four-game series on Sunday.
 RHP Taijuan Walker (3-3, 3.05) starts for Toronto.
-The Phillies hadn’t announced their starter yet.
+Girardi said following Saturday’s game that RHP Adonis Medina is in line to make his major league debut for the Phillies.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports